|I remind myself that even artistic legends like Michelangelo struggled. When he did the

 progress.
 I know I have!

-I give myself permission to start over.
+I give myself permission to start over or work in a different way.
 I used to be the

 type that had to see things through to the end, and to a point I still am.
 But